ZoneMinder/zmNinja/README.md

 zmNinja is a multi platform client for ZoneMinder users.
+ZoneMinder is an incredible open source camera monitoring system and is used by many for home and commercial security monitoring. http://www.zoneminder.com

+The ZoneMinder folks are implementing a new API based system and I decided to contribute by developing a client that uses the new APIs.
+The APIs are evolving along with this client so you can expect this to be in alpha/beta stage till the fine folks at ZM release a new version with the APIs fully integrated.

 This is a very initial version - I'll keep refining it over time as I learn more of AngularJS and stuff.

 Note that I am only currently testing on iOS as a platform for now

-My plan is to make the iOS version work and then move to other platforms (Android) can generate other plaforms
+My plan is to make the iOS version work and then move to other platforms (Android).

 as I mentioned, expect to see many many changes over the next few weeks/months